PlayStation Architecture

 Contradicting claims

-Models/textures wobble due to lack of FPU
+Models and textures wobble due to lack of an FPU

-Models/textures wobble due to the GPU’s integer coordinate system
+Models and textures wobble due to the GPU’s integer coordinate system

 Textures warp due to lack of mipmapping

-Models/textures flicker due to lack of Z-buffering
+Models and textures flicker due to lack of Z-buffering

 Pre-rendered graphics